 Bright red peppers 1-1/2” to 2” across grow on bushy 30” tall plants.
 They are mildly hot, grow upright, have thick walls, and turn from green to red when mature.
 Easy to grow.
 Capsicum annuum (80 days) Heirloom - Open-pollinated

 ~ Packet contains 10 seeds.

 In early spring, start seeds indoors 8 weeks prior to warm nightly temperatures.
 Place the seeds in sterile media and cover 1/4” deep.
-Provide 85°F bottom heat, bright light and keep moist at all times.
+Provide 85°F bottom heat, and bright light, and keep moist at all times.
 Seeds will germinate in 7 - 21 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
-Plant them directly into rich soil, 30” apart or into large 5 gallon containers.
-Harvest peppers when they are red.
+Plant them directly into rich soil, 30” apart, or large 5-gallon containers—Harvest peppers when they are red.

 All of our seeds are GMO-free.

 We're excited to announce our new 2024 Seed Catalog is at the printer!
 It should be arriving in the next week and we'll start shipping these out to anyone who...